Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_dev.rst

 Next Steps
 ----------

-You should now have a fully functional MegaQC test server running, accessible on your localhost at http://127.0.0.1:5000
+You should now have a fully functional UltraQC test server running, accessible on your localhost at http://127.0.0.1:5000

 .. _node: https://nodejs.org/en/download/